-Did you have a 2018 New Year’s Resolution?
+Do you have a 2025 New Year’s Resolution?

-After spending a few months reading about different meditation techniques, I was intrigued to learn more.
-Having heard about drop-in meditation classes held all over NYC, I searched for meditation classes in lower Manhattan near where I work.
-One of the options that appeared was Ziva meditation on Broadway just south of Houston Street.
-The location appealed to me as it is right between my Union Square and FiDi offices on a route I travel frequently.
-Rather than offering daily drop-in classes, they offer a monthly 4-day intensive designed so you leave the course with your own home practice.
-Plus there are monthly group mediations and advanced courses that you can choose to join at any point thereafter.
-I signed up for the course in September, and that is where my resolution fulfillment journey really took off.
+My 2018 resolution was to explore meditation (an admittedly vague intention), and I initially had no idea what form it would take.
+After spending a few months reading about different techniques, I was ready to learn on a more practical level.
+Having heard about drop-in meditation classes held all over NYC, I searched for options in lower Manhattan near where I work.
+One of the options that appeared was a private meditation studio located off Broadway, between my Union Square and FiDi offices, on a route I travel frequently.
+Rather than offering public classes, they offered a 4-day intensive designed so you completed it with your own home practice.
+I signed up for the course that September, and that is where my resolution fulfillment journey really took off.
+It started with a consistent practice of twice daily 20-minute meditations using a mantra, or meaningless sounds, to focus my mind.
+Before I go any further, do you still need to be convinced of the merits of meditation?
+Well, research has found that meditating an average of 40 minutes a day appears to make parts of the brain thicker [1, 2] and more active [3], including areas associated with attention, introspection, stress management, learning, memory, empathy, perspective, and even compassion!

-It wasn’t until into few months of meditating that it occurred to me how seamlessly this 20-minute meditation duration fit seamlessly into how acupuncture is commonly practiced.
+Probably the most common reason I hear that people who know of the benefits of meditation don’t actually do it is time or capacity.
+This is precisely why an at-home technique was exactly what I needed as a typical busy New Yorker.
+I definitely would not be able to be consistent with even a weekly practice, let alone a daily practice, if it required that I travel somewhere to do so.
+It wasn’t until a few months into meditating that it occurred to me how this 20-minute meditation duration fit seamlessly into how acupuncture is commonly practiced.
 If you’ve had an acupuncture session, you know that typically your acupuncturist spends some time speaking with you about your condition and how you are feeling, perhaps taking your pulse or feeling for any muscular tension if applicable to the treatment, then placing the acupuncture needles.
 At this point, we often let the patient rest for 10-30 minutes.
 The function of this time is to allow the circulation to come to the points, allow the muscle and connective tissue to relax, and also give the mind some time to observe these changes in the body during quiet reflection and mental rest.
 If you have a meditation practice, this resting period is a perfect time to use it!

 Works Cited